wildphoton/RandConv/README.md

 Scripts for PACS and imagenet are on the way.

 ## Requirements
+See `requirements.txt`.
+Note that Pytorch v1.7 was used for testing.

 ## Running RandConv on Digits data
 * MNIST-C has to be manually downloaded from https://github.com/google-research/mnist-c.
 Unzip the data into ./data/MNIST-M or change the data path in `train_digits.py`.